 Ideal candidates are those who:

-- Engage in Multidisciplinary Research: Conduct research that is relevant to one or more of the 17 SDGs, showcasing a deep understanding of complex global challenges across various disciplines.
+- Engage in multidisciplinary, SDG-relevant work: Conduct research or applied work addressing one or more of the 17 SDGs, demonstrating understanding of complex, interconnected global challenges.

-- Demonstrate Impact: Show evidence of how their work has led to significant, measurable improvements in addressing SDG-related challenges, whether at a local, national, or international level.
+- Demonstrate measurable real-world impact: Provide evidence that their work has led to tangible improvements at local, national, or international levels.

-- Commit to Sustainability: Show a long-term commitment to sustainable development, with a clear vision for how their work contributes to achieving the SDGs.
+- Commit to long-term sustainability: Show a clear vision for how their work contributes to sustained progress towards the SDGs and long-term systemic change.